 How to deal with loss of capacity and arrange Court of Protection deputyship

 You may already be caring for an elderly relative or someone with a serious illness or injury.
 We can help you protect their interests in the future.
 Our highly experienced team of Court of Protection solicitors will listen to your needs and take you through all the options.

 - Appointing a deputy

 Your loved one may already have chosen someone to act as their attorney by setting up a Lasting Power of Attorney (LPA) or Enduring Power of Attorney (EPA).
 However, if they haven’t appointed an attorney, you may want to think about appointing a deputy to look after their affairs instead.
 You could apply to the Court of Protection to be a deputy yourself if you feel you are the best person for the role.
 We can help you apply for Court of Protection deputyship.
-Find out more about appointing a deputy.

 - Applying to the Court of Protection

 The Court of Protection is designed to protect people who cannot make decisions for themselves because of mental incapacity.
 The Court can appoint a deputy to look after a particular person’s financial or medical interests, and can also decide on issues such as tax planning and Statutory Wills.
 We have a well-established relationship with them and can help you set up a Court of Protection deputyship with the minimum of fuss.
-Find out more about Court of Protection services.

 - Reducing your stress